jholleran/calvingcamerareviews/_posts/2015-04-24-ip-calving-camera-system.markdown

 heading:  "Calving Camera System"
 subHeading:  "Setting up an IP Calving Camera"
 date:   2015-04-24 19:55:45
-bg-img: cows-on-pc-2.png
+bg-img: cows-in-pen.jpg
 img: calving-camera.jpg
 description: |
-  All the information you need to know about Analog CCTV camera systems.
+  All the information you need to know about an IP calving camera systems.

 categories: ip